FranckBoyer/FVCA8_Benchmark/Meshes/3D/README.md

 ##  The format of the 3D meshes

-We provide one format for the meshes
+We provide two formats for the meshes

+ `*.msh` : GMSH ASCII format [see the WebSite of GMSH](http://gmsh.info/doc/texinfo/gmsh.html#MSH-ASCII-file-format)

  `*.typ3`

 ### Format .typ3